-This post is the start of a series of odes to Boston architecture, so it’s only right to start with the biggest and best: the Hancock Building.
+This post is the start of a series of odes to famous architecture that I love in Boston, so it’s only right to start with the biggest and best: the Hancock Building.

 The John Hancock Building, located right near the Copley stop on the Green Line and the Back Bay stop on the Orange Line (and really any other stop, since Boston is so delightfully walkable) is literally a slice of heaven.